inCaller/prometheus_bot/README.md

     ```

 2. Run ```telegram_bot```.
 See ```prometheus_bot --help``` for command line options

+3. Create Telegram bot with BotFader, it will return you bot token

-3. Add your bot to a group.
-It should report group id now
+4. Add your bot to a group, get CHAT-ID, is fist info that telegram print in your new chat group.

 ### Configuring alert manager

-Here's the receivers part of the alert manager configuration file:
+Alert manager configuration file:

 ```yml
 - name: 'admins'